merivale/victor/README.md

 | `( For, SameObject )`         | `( Just For, Just SameObject )`                                                |
 | `( With, Female "Grannie" )`  | `( Just With, Just (Different (Other False (Just Female) (Just "Grannie"))) )` |

 If it wasn't clear before, I trust this table illustrates the benefits of conventions like these.
 I adopt them not just to save space, but to make my examples easier to read and understand.
+Brackets and `Just`s and `False`s all over the place are necessary for compilers, but for human readers they very often serve to obscure more than to illuminate.

-And now for some examples themselves, with a view to solidifying the understanding of balances:
+And now for some examples themselves, making use of these abbreviating conventions, and with a view to solidifying the understanding of balances:

     ( Speaker, ( be, [ Male "Victor" ] ) )
         -> "I am Victor."